stan-dev/design-docs/designs/0018-tuples.md

 - The expected dimensionality of `"data.2.2"` in the var context is the vector `{2,3,2}`, since in JSON complex values are represented as a length-2 array.

+### Constraints

+For the initial implementation, constraints on tuples will follow the same rule as given above for types - elements of a tuple "can be any Stan type which would be valid in that block/context".

+So, individual elements of a tuple can receive constraints the same as they would if written as plain Stan types.
+For example,

+`array[I,J,K] tuple(array[N,M] real<lower=L>, int) some_tuple;`

+declares an array of tuples, where the first element of each tuple is a lower-bounded array of real numbers.
+The valid sizes for `L`, the lower bound, would be the same as for the plain declaration `array[N,M] real<lower=L>`, i.e., `real` (each element of the array has the same lower bound) or `array[N,M] real` (each element of the array has an elementwise bound).

+One may also desire the ability to mix 'inner' dimensions (`N`, `M` above) with 'outer' ones (`I`, `J`, or `K`).
+This is not required for the initial implementation, but should be considered later, alongside more general "broadcasting" style behavior for bounds, including for arrays with no tuples.
+The details of this are left for future design work.

 ### Stan library support